woowl/bold-jobs/marketing-manager.md

 ### **We are**

 - **Small.** We’re a well funded early stage (~5 employees) startup tackling a giant ($50B+) market.
-- **Ambitious.** The process we are tackling is broken.
+- **Ambitious.** The residential real estate is broken.
 It’s confusing, frustrating, opaque, complicated – and hugely important in most people’s lives.
 We’re injecting it with transparency, technology and long-awaited satisfaction.
 In addition, we are establishing a business model which will capture a lot of that value.
 - **Thoughtful.** Our core values are transparency and rationality: we’re moving fast, but we’re investing our time wisely; we’re making big bets, but taking deliberate steps.
 - **Grounded.** We’re building a business, which means making sure we deliver value for our customers fast.
 Monetization is not an afterthought, and we don’t depend on network effects for our product to work.